“Grandma time was very special time. A time of leaving the ordinary to step into the enchanting.”

 Love of a Grandmother

 In preparation, I would fix her hair as well as touch up her makeup.
 The annual trips to Florida were escapes for me.
 They became a time for connection.
-A time to play.
-A time to laugh.
-A time to experience the unconditional love of a Grandmother.
+A time to play, laugh and time to experience the unconditional love of a Grandmother.

 As she began to age, our adventures lessened.
 Our visits became a bit lower key.
 At the end of each visit, I would quietly walk out to the end of her beautifully painted driveway, late at night, under the big moon and all the stars to pray that the trip would not be my last.
 One day, it was.
 After a fall, Grandma’s mobility decreased significantly.

-Being so far away logistically made it difficult to ensure that she was safe.
-The time came when a very difficult family decision was made to move Grandma into an assisted living center in Michigan.
+Logistical distance posed challenges in ensuring her safety.
+The family ultimately faced a tough decision and moved Grandma to an assisted living center in Michigan.
 This was a trying time for everyone.
 My fun, magical Grandma was aging rapidly.
 And, worst of all, she was not happy!

 Arriving at the retirement center, seeing her room for the very first time, was sobering to say the least.
 On the surface, we all celebrated how wonderful her small space was.
 How perfect it was for her.
 (I believe we were all doing this more for ourselves than for her.)
 There was a growing sadness inside of me.

-All I could visualize was her change from waking up in “paradise” (as she described it) to wearing diapers and eating when being instructed to do so.
+I could only visualize her transition from waking up in what she described as “paradise” to her wearing diapers and eating when instructed to do so.
 Touring the facility, we all saw, in my judgment, some lonely elders.
 It was then that I vowed to return to Texas and volunteer at retirement centers.
 If my Grandma was in Michigan with Grandchildren unable to visit, then there were Grandparents in Texas that needed adoptive Grandchildren too!
 So, that is what I did.

 Mrs. Stewart and Grandmother